mermaid-js/mermaid/packages/mermaid/src/docs/sequenceDiagram.md

 [Actor][Arrow][Actor]:Message text
 ```

-There are six types of arrows currently supported:
+There are eight types of arrows currently supported:

 | Type | Description                                      |
 | ---- | ------------------------------------------------ |